Work and Neurodivergence

 Communication differences

-• Being direct and being misunderstood
+• Being direct and then misunderstood

-• Miscommunication with colleagues
+• Moments of miscommunication with colleagues

 Executive functioning and energy